The Batch Manager Tool allows you to assign each Donation to a Donor record. This can be accomplished via several methods.

 Searching by Envelope Number

 If your church utilizes envelope numbers, you can use that number to quickly match donors.
-This search box functions slightly differently than the other boxes.
+This search box functions slightly different than the other boxes.
 In the Env field, simply type the envelope number and tab to the next field.
+There are two things to consider when assigning and searching by envelope number:

-If there is exactly one match (which should always be the case*), the Donor's information are populated automatically.
+If there is exactly one match, the Donor's information is populated automatically.
 If the search does not match, no Donor is matched and the User is presented with the New Donor dialogue and can add a new Donor or search by the donor's name or address (see above).

 Searching by Account and Routing Number